 What have we learned using Alvin?

-Alvin has made more than 4,300 dives over the last four decades.
-The submersible has made headlines for locating a misplaced hydrogen bomb in the Mediterranean Sea in 1966, discovering deep-sea hydrothermal vents in the late 1970s and exploring the sunken ocean liner Titanic in 1986.
+Alvin has made more than 4,700 dives over the last five decades.
+The submersible has made headlines for locating a misplaced hydrogen bomb in the Mediterranean Sea in 1966, discovering deep-sea hydrothermal vents in the late 1970s, and exploring the sunken ocean liner Titanic in 1986.
 When not on high-profile assignments such as these, Alvin has been present during literally thousands of discoveries made by scientists on routine research expeditions to the seafloor.

 See what a deep-diving scientist sees on an Alvin dive with the Framegrabber web tool.